angular/tsickle/README.md

 - Run `tsc --watch` for an interactive, incremental, and continuous build.
 - `yarn lint` checks for lint.
 - `yarn test` runs unit tests, e2e tests and checks for lint (but make sure to `yarn build` first or run tsc!).
-Set the `TEST_FILTER` environment variable to filter what golden tests to run.
+Set the `TESTBRIDGE_TEST_ONLY` environment variable to filter what golden tests to run.

 ### TypeScript AST help